Camden-Kirkpatrick/neetcode.io/notes/10_binary_search_tree.md

-# Binary Search Trees: Search and Insert
+# Binary Search Trees: Search, Insert, and Remove

 ## What is a Binary Search Tree?